itsthesteve/react-aim/README.md

 Once all that's installed, open 3 terminals windows.
 In two, `cd` into `./server` and run the
 following:

-Starts the `denokv` server on `4512`.
+Start the `denokv` server on `4512`.
 This is needed for Deno's key/value store.
 Kinda like a redis
 server:

 - `docker run -it --init -p 4512:4512 -v ./data:/data ghcr.io/denoland/denokv --sqlite-path /data/react-chat.sqlite serve --access-token qwepoi9832745` -

-Starts the API server on port 9000
+Start the API server on port 9000

 - `deno task start`

-Finally, `cd ./client` and run the dev server:
+Finally, `cd ./client`, run `npm install` and run the dev server:

 - `npm run dev`

-> I haven't tested a fresh install as of yet, so more steps might be needed
+> Note: I haven't tested a fresh install as of yet, so more steps might be needed

+### Misc

+e2e testing has been set up but isn't fully fleshed out.
+I'm using playwright and it can be run via `npm run test` in the client dir.
+Tests for the server, especially rate limiting and payload validation is todo.